feiwww/GHPR_dataset/README.md

 # GHPR dataset

 The GHPR dataset is used in our empirical studies and evaluation.
-We identify 3039 bug fixing based on Pull Requests(PRs) in Github, that means, the dataset have 3039 records.
-If treat the defective and fixed version in each bug fixing as two instances, our GHPR dataset have 3039 defective instance and 3039 non-defective instance.
+We identify 3026 bug fixing based on Pull Requests(PRs) in Github.
+If treat the defective and fixed version in each bug fixing as two instances, our GHPR dataset have 3026 defective instance and 3026 non-defective instance.

 Previous studies identified defective source code parts by git commits or issues on GitHub, but many descriptions of commits (or issues) are not well-formed, which adds noise to defect datasets.
 We believe that the defect information with team review and the GitHub workflow is more accurate.